-If you're looking to dress some sliding doors, patio doors, or wide windows, here are some vertical solutions that would work well AND look good while they're at it.
-They could also be great for room dividers or closet doors!
+If you're looking for sliding glass door blinds or other window treatments for sliding glass doors, here are some vertical solutions that would work well AND look good while they're at it.
+They could also be great for wide windows, room dividers, or closet doors!

 Bali custom drapes are made with extremely high standards and careful attention to detail.
 Things like mitered corners with corner weights, double-turned hems, and pattern-matched seams make these curtains several steps above the readymade kind.
 And since you can order them in custom widths and lengths, you can make sure they are a perfect fit for your wide window or patio door.

-5. Shutter bypass tracks
+6. Shutter bypass tracks

 Shutters are one of the more high-end options for sliding glass door blinds, but they're well worth it.
 They're gorgeous, durable, easy to clean, and did I mention gorgeous?!
 They can be ordered on a bypass track system (where two or more panels slide and pass each other), in humidity-resistant composite, or 100% North American hardwood.
 I think these would also be awesome as closet doors (in fact, now my wheels are turning for an upgrade to our master bedroom closet).